San Antonio Spurs: 2016–2018: Leonard and Aldridge

-2019–2021: Pandemic-shortened seasons
+2019–2023: Difficult years

 On March 11, 2020, the NBA suspended the 2019–20 season due to the COVID-19 pandemic after Utah Jazz player Rudy Gobert tested positive for COVID-19.
 On June 4, it was announced that the season would restart on July 31 for the Spurs and 21 other teams in the NBA Bubble, and would finish no later than October 12.
 For the first time since the 1996–97 season, the Spurs failed to qualify for the postseason when the Memphis Grizzlies defeated the Milwaukee Bucks on August 13, 2020.
 The Spurs' failure to make the postseason ended an NBA record-tying streak of 22 consecutive playoff appearances.
 The Spurs finished the COVID-shortened season with a record of 32–39.
 The 2019–2020 season was also the first season since 1996–1997 in which the Spurs finished with a losing record.

 Because of the continuing COVID-19 pandemic, the 2020-2021 NBA regular season was shortened to 72 games and began on December 22, 2020.
 The season began only 72 days after the 2020 NBA Finals ended, making the 2020 offseason the shortest offseason in league history.
 At one point, the 2020–2021 Spurs held a record of 22–16; however, the team faltered down the stretch, and finished the season with a 33–39 record.
 Thirty-five-year-old star LaMarcus Aldridge left the team midway through the season, agreeing to a contract buyout.
 The Spurs were hurt by poor three-point shooting and by injuries to starting guard Derrick White; however, Keldon Johnson and other young players made positive strides over the course of the season.
 DeMar DeRozan led the team in scoring, averaging 21.6 points per game.